JBKahn/flake8-print/README.md

 ##### 4.0.0 - 2020-11-29

 * Opted back into using Poetry now that the existing issues have been fixed.
-* Python 2.7 support was no officially dropped.
+* Python 2.7 support was now officially dropped.

 ##### 3.1.4 - 2019-1-11